SN 1054: Suggested records in Aboriginal oral tradition

 The Aboriginal people of the region around Ooldea have passed in oral tradition a detailed account of their mythology of the constellation Orion and the Pleiades.
 The anthropologist Daisy Bates was the first to attempt to compile records of this story.
 Work done by her and others has shown that all of the protagonists of the story of Nyeeruna and the Yugarilya correspond to individual stars covering the region around Orion and the Pleiades, with the exception of Baba, the father dingo, which is a major protagonist of the story and of the yearly re-enactments of the myth by the local people:

 It has been suggested by Leaman and Hamacher that the location usually assigned to Baba by the locals (recorded by Bates as being at the "horn of the bull") is more likely to correspond to SN 1054 than to a faint star of that region such as β or ζ Tauri.
 This is motivated by the reference to Babba "returning to his place again" after attacking Nyeeruna which could refer to a transient star, as well as the fact that important characters of the myth are associated with bright stars.
 However, Leaman and Hamacher clarify there is no solid evidence to support this interpretation, which remains speculative.
 Hamacher demonstrates the extreme difficulty in identifying supernovae in Indigenous oral traditions.

 Other elements of the story which have been found to correspond to astronomical elements by these authors include: awareness by the Aboriginal people of the different colors of the stars, possible awareness of the variability of Betelgeuse, observations of meteors in the Orionid meteor shower and the possibility that the rite associated with the myth is held at a time of astronomical significance, corresponding to the few days in the year when due to the Sun's proximity to Orion, it is unseen throughout the night, but is always in the sky during the daytime.

 Media references

-The supernova is mentioned in Ayreon's song To the Quasar, from the album Universal Migrator Part 2: Flight of the Migrator.
-SN 1054 and the lack of European recordings of the event is also mentioned in the historical fiction Space (Michener novel) by James A. Michener.
+The supernova is mentioned in Ayreon's song "To the Quasar", from the album Universal Migrator Part 2: Flight of the Migrator.
+SN 1054 and the lack of European recordings of the event is also mentioned in the historical novel Space by James A. Michener.
 The popular science book Death by Black Hole by Neil deGrasse Tyson uses SN 1054 to illustrate the relationships between religion, philosophy and human interpretations of astronomical events.
+The guest star of 1054 is also mentioned in the novel Red Dragon by Thomas Harris.